The-Known-Galaxy/archives/jedi/organizations/the_gray_jedi_order/the_gray_jedi_order.md

 They could use the Force to bring over planets/places balance between the both sides of the Force with meditation.

 # Section 2

 Quote:

 A quote of the Gray Jedi Master Dade Leviathan:

-ìBalance of The Force is necessary for the universe to thrive.
+‚ÄúBalance of The Force is necessary for the universe to thrive.
-Without balance, everything falls apartÖwe are charged with maintaining this balance, which is how we realize the truth: all parts are needed to create a wholeÖî
+Without balance, everything falls apart‚Ä¶we are charged with maintaining this balance, which is how we realize the truth: all parts are needed to create a whole‚Ä¶‚Äù